-As a former preaching pastor and current student of the Word, I have to say that I deeply appreciate pastors, especially lead pastors.
+As a former preaching pastor I deeply appreciate the though job that pastors, especially lead pastors, have before them.
+The relentless challenge of leadership combined with the stress of weekly sermon preparation is tough stuff.
 They set the pace for the entire church and, if they lead and love well, can be truly used by God to advance his kingdom in the communities in which they are planted.

-I ended up letting go of the pastorate to work full time to reach teenagers with the Gospel.
+One of the hardest things I ever had to do was to resign as a preaching pastor to work full time reaching teenagers with the Gospel.
 It was a hard but necessary choice.
-On July 4th, 1999, I resigned my position at Grace Church (where my life-long friend Rick Long is leading this church to shake an entire city for Christ!) to equip teenagers to advance the Gospel and mobilize youth leaders to build Gospel Advancing ministries full time through Dare 2 Share.
+On July 4th, 1999, I resigned my pastorate at Grace Church (where my life-long friend Rick Long is now lead pastor) to lead Dare 2 Share full time and equip teenagers to advance the Gospel and mobilize youth leaders to build Gospel Advancing ministries.

-Why did I give up the security and stability of preaching to adults week in and week out to travel the country and train youth leaders and teenagers?
-Why would I subject myself and my family to the endless stress that comes from trying to raise money and help lead a non-profit?
+Why did I give up leading a thriving church to travel the country to train youth leaders and teenagers?
+Why would I subject myself and my family to the endless stress that comes from the relentless travel, non-stop fundraising and the on-going challenges of leading a non-profit ministry?

-Sometimes good intentioned Christians ask me, “How long do you think you’ll be doing Dare 2 Share?”
+To add to all this, well intentioned Christians sometimes ask me, “How long do you think you’ll be doing Dare 2 Share?”
 I know what they are getting at.
 It’s almost as though they think that, when I hit a certain age or level of maturity, I will say “enough is enough” and put on my big boy pants so that I can pastor again.

-So, for those of you who are involved in youth ministry or wonder why people like me are, let me give you some answers to the question “why teenagers?”
+So, for those of you who are involved in youth ministry or wonder why people like me are, let me give you some answers to the questions "why youth ministry?" and “why teenagers?”

 1. God has a track record of choosing teens to accomplish great spiritual feats.